Electrical problem strikes Iran’s Natanz nuclear facility

 State TV quoted Behrouz Kamalvandi, a spokesman for Iran’s civilian nuclear program, announcing the incident.

-Kamalvandi said there were no injuries or pollution cause by the incident.
+“Kamalvandi said fortunately the incident has not caused any human damage or contamination,” a state TV anchorwoman said.
+“The cause of the incident is under investigation.”

-The word state television used in its report attributed to Kamalvandi in Farsi can be used for both “accident” and “incident.”
-It didn’t immediately clarify the report, which ran at the bottom of its screen on its live broadcast.
-The Atomic Energy Organization of Iran, the civilian arm of its nuclear program, did not immediately issue a formal statement about the incident on its website.
+The word state television used in its report attributed to Kamalvandi in Farsi also can be used for “accident.”

+The Atomic Energy Organization of Iran, the civilian arm of its nuclear program, later published a statement using the same wording as the TV report, without elaborating.

 Natanz suffered a mysterious explosion in July that authorities later described as sabotage.
 Israel, Iran’s regional archenemy, has been suspected of carrying out an attack there, as well as launching other assaults, as world powers now negotiate with Tehran in Vienna over its nuclear deal.